tonyngmk/Data-Engineer-Tech-Challenge/1-data-pipelines/README.md

 # Data Pipelines

-The following lists the steps taken to create the Data Pipeline using Airflow.
+The following lists the steps taken to create the Data Pipeline using Cron.

 ## Installation
 ### Spark